16 top sales leaders and entrepreneurs share their best sales advice and tips

 8. Focus on being consistent, disciplined, and ditch the “hacks”

 — Steli Efti, CEO at Close, author and speaker

-Throughout his career as an entrepreneur, Steli has often found himself having to be his #1 salesperson, especially in the early days of getting a new business off the ground.
+Throughout my career as an entrepreneur, I often found myself having to be my #1 salesperson, especially in the early days of getting a new business off the ground.

-Steli’s experienced up, downs, and through it all, the best sales advice he has to share is to learn early on in your career that the charisma, science-backed negotiation tips and clever sales hacks in the world won’t save you in the long run.
+I experienced ups, downs, and through it all, the best sales advice he has to share is to learn early on in your career that the charisma, science-backed negotiation tips and clever sales hacks in the world won’t save you in the long run.
 If you want to be the best salesperson you know, it’s going to take consistency and discipline.

 That’s coming from someone who’s invested hundreds, if not thousands of hours into his own education through sales books, training opportunities, mentors, interviewing experts and more.

 Learning how to perform every single day forever, no matter how I feel was a major breakthrough.
 That’s what was holding me back and slowing me down during the first part of my career—being very inconsistent with moment so brilliance and moments of total disaster.
 Relying only on my charisma, and not on my character to sell.
 My biggest shift was realizing that consistency is king, and character is how you win the long game.